rickabrac/JavaSpiderBot/README.md

 ## Synopsis

-Multi-threaded single domain web crawler in Java by Rick Tyler.
+Multi-threaded, single-domain web crawler in Java by Rick Tyler.

 ## Description

-This crawler uses a breadth-first strategy to search an entire website, subdomains included.
+This crawler uses a breadth-first strategy to search an entire website, reachable subdomains included.
 It honors the Crawl-delay setting in /robots.txt and prevents loading of disallowed pages.
+A separate thread is spawned for each concurrent subdomain concurrently being searched.
+The asynchronous request rate is automatically throttled to avoid exceeding the website's ability to respond while striving to optimize request rate.

 ## System Requirements